 I also learned how to make my own raw dog food, and those two combined has allowed me to keep the cost down.

 Laura ended up following my advice and is currently in stage 1 of feeding Lucy a raw diet.
 She’s been purchasing Instinct’s raw beef recipe at Petco and will be feeding it for a few more weeks before putting her own raw meals together.

-Skin Allergies & Raw Diet: Bottom Line
+Dog Skin Allergies & Raw Diet: Bottom Line

-Allergies causing itchiness in kibble-fed dogs are a serious problem and can lead to a decreased quality of life in our best furry friends.
+Dog skin allergies that cause itchiness in kibble-fed dogs are a serious problem and can lead to a decreased quality of life in our best furry friends.

 Buzz was just as uncomfortable as Lucy was when he had his recurring ear infections.
 I also remember how exhausting it was on my part to treat them and worry about his poor ears.

 If your dog suffers from similar pains as Buzz and Lucy did, consider giving a balanced, raw diet a try.
 After all, what do you have to lose?